emily-emily/kalman-filter-scene-graph/Report.md

 Note that there are some hoops to jump through when dealing with scene graphs with Gemini – the model seems to return scaled coordinates between (0, 1000\) in the form (Y, X).
 As such, any coordinates returned must be rescaled before plotting.

 **Results**
 Below I have included the scene graphs produced for 3 frames of a sample video taken from ZipNeRF.
 It is a video of a static scene.
+For each image, the API request for Gemini to generate the scene graph takes around 8 seconds, and drawing the bounding boxes and relationships takes a negligible amount of time.

 ![Sample frame 1](img/frame1.png)
 ![Sample frame 2](img/frame2.png)